-The EJN Director Aidan White told the meeting that there were no cultural values that distort the universal core values of journalism, and that this argument is often used as a glib excuse by those trying to muzzle the press.
+The EJN Director Aidan White told the meeting that there were no cultural values that distort the universal core values of journalism and that this argument is often used as a glib excuse by those trying to muzzle the press.

 There is something to the effect of enshrining freedom of expression in most Arab constitutions, as well as freedom of artistic expression.
-However they all leave a backdoor open to impose penalties, such as penal codes that include statutes against insulting religion.
+However, they all leave a backdoor open to impose penalties, such as penal codes that include statutes against insulting religion.

-In many countries the values of journalism can send you straight to jail if you insist on them.
+In many countries, the values of journalism can send you straight to jail if you insist on them.
 It was noted that in the Arab world it is common to file a court case against an individual, rather than responding and entering a dialogue, as they know that their opponent may end up bogged down in the courts or even in jail.

-Sometimes, phrases that are defined as hate speech may even undermines efforts to address the phenomenon as a whole.
+Sometimes, phrases that are defined as hate speech may even undermine efforts to address the phenomenon as a whole.
 For example, in Egypt hate speech is sometimes defined to include “insulting the symbol of the nation”.
 But is that the same as insulting the nation?
 The flag?
 Religious institutions?
 Who determines this?

 This ambiguity, the seminar concluded, leaves citizens and journalists unclear about where the state has drawn red lines on freedom of expression.